Sign up to our Newsletter

 When reading about each school, don’t forget to ask yourself what branches of law and career opportunities are valuable to you.
 Going to a prestigious school means nothing if it can’t help you foster a meaningful career.

-CU law school gives students extensive options to customize their law journey.
-The school is ranked #56 for best law schools.
-With a 31.2% acceptance rate, you’ll want to make sure your LSAT and GPA are up to par.
-The median matriculant has a 3.72 GPA, and a 164 LSAT score, while the first-time bar passage rate sits at 84.9%.
+CU Law School gives students extensive options to customize their law journey.
+The school is ranked #48 for best law schools.
+With a 36.43% acceptance rate, you’ll want to make sure your LSAT and GPA are higher than the median.
+At CU Law School, the median LSAT score is 164, and the median GPA is 3.79.
+The first-time bar passage rate is 81.14%.

 At CU Law, you’ll have several different areas of law to consider specializing in.
 These include environmental law, technology and IP law, civil rights & racial justice, as well as American Indian law.
 Also, if you’re unsure about law school and want to get your feet wet, CU offers a mini law school catered to non-lawyers.